trinodb/trino/docs/src/main/sphinx/connector/delta-lake.md

   - `Integer.MAX_VALUE`
 * - `delta.max-split-size`
-  - Sets the largest [](prop-type-data-size) for a single read section assigned to a worker after `max-initial-splits` have been processed.
+  - Sets the largest [](prop-type-data-size) for a single read section assigned to a worker.
 You can also use the corresponding catalog session property `<catalog-name>.max_split_size`.
   - `64MB`
 * - `delta.minimum-assigned-split-weight`